PhantasyCodes/SafeTalk/README.md

 # SafeTalk
-Safetalk is a mobile application designed to address the pressing need for a safe and anonymous platform where individuals facing sensitive and stigmatized issues can openly connect and find support from others who may be going through similar experiences.
-The project is driven by a commitment to breaking down barriers, reducing isolation, and promoting mental and emotional well-being among vulnerable populations.
+Safetalk is a mobile application designed to be a safe and anonymous platform where individuals facing sensitive and stigmatized issues can openly connect and find support from others who may be going through similar experiences.
+The project is driven by a commitment to breaking down barriers, reducing isolation, and promoting mental and emotional well-being among vulnerable groups.

 ## Background